When to replace roof inspection

 1. 1

-Contact a licensed and insured roofing contractor to schedule a comprehensive inspection of your roof.
+Contact a reputable local roofing contractor to schedule a comprehensive inspection of your roof.
+They will assess the condition of the roofing materials, flashing, and other components to determine if replacement is needed.

 Frequently Asked Questions